pkolchanov/CustomizingPython/tail.md

 Simple and easy.
 Let's move to the next step.
 #### `TAIL_CALL` interptetier
-To create TAIL_CALL interptetier we are going to change a few things in the regular CALL.
+To create a `TAIL_CALL` interptetier we are going to change a few things in the regular `CALL`.

-First, we need to drop the current frame before creating a new call frame.
-But, because references to arguments are stored in the dying currect frame, we need to store them before drop, and clean up after creation of the new frame.
+We need to drop the current frame before creating a new call frame.
+However, because references to arguments are stored in the current dying frame, we need to store them before dropping.
+And clean them up after creating the new frame.

 Let's move to `Python/bytecodes.c/_TAIL_CALL`.